Nasir

-Nasir (ناصر) is a masculine given name, commonly found in Arabic which can mean "helper" or "one who gives victory" (grammatically the Stem I masculine singular active participle of consonantal verb root n-ṣ-r).
+Nasir (ناصر) is a masculine given name, commonly found in Arabic, which can mean "helper" or "one who gives victory" (grammatically the Stem I masculine singular active participle of consonantal verb root n-ṣ-r).
+The plural, Ansar, is used to refer to the inhabitants of Medina who supported the Islamic prophet Muhammad.
 The female form of the name is Nasira (ناصرة).
 Alternative spellings of this name, possibly due to transliteration, include Naser, Nasser, Naseer, and Nacer.